markdryan/subtilis/docs/Subtilis.md

 the compiler will generate extra code to convert the value of X%, 0, to a real number.

-ENDPROC or <- cannot be used in the main function.
-There's currently no way to terminate the main function early, although END will be implemented at some point.
+ENDPROC or <- cannot be used in the main function but END can.
+END can also be called from inside a function or a procedure.

 ### Real numbers